rawatpranjal/machine-learning/README.md

-# Applied Science
+# Data Science

-A code cookbook for various topics in data/applied science:
+Topics and code from a wide range of fields.

 - **causal**: Methods and tools for causal inference.
 - **ops**: Optimization techniques and algorithms.